-A DUI conviction has the potential to affect your life in multiple ways.
-In addition to worsening your criminal history, Indiana drivers with OWI charges are likely to face legal consequences from their convictions.
+A DUI OWI conviction has the potential to affect your life in multiple ways.
+In addition to worsening your criminal history, Indiana drivers with DUI OWI charges are likely to face legal consequences from their convictions.
 This is not a situation in which you should try to handle your own defense; the consequences may follow you for the rest of your life.
-You need an effective Indianapolis DUI attorney who is dedicated to helping you fight your charges.
+You need an effective Indianapolis DUI OWI attorney who is dedicated to helping you fight your charges.

 DUI v.
 OWI